 9. Your Future in Engineering

-We’ll help you consider what your future in engineering could hold, and support you to plan your next steps for preparing a compelling application to study engineering at university.
+We’ll help you consider what your future in engineering could hold, and support you to plan your next steps to study engineering at university and beyond.

 Get ready to tackle your very own Industry-Led Project!
 Do you accept the Challenge?